kreta/Kreta/README.md

 Kreta is developed following the decoupling and reuse principles so, it provides a set of plugins that are available in **[kreta-plugins][2]**.

+If you want to test the project without any installation, you can play with a **public demo site in [demo.kreta.io][15]**.
+> Feel free to change anything you can, it has a cron that reloads all the dummy content everyday :)

 ##Tests
 This repository is completely tested following *BDD* methodology with **[PHPSpec][3]** and **[Behat][13]**, SpecBDD and StoryBDD frameworks for PHP.
 Also, the JavaScript code is tested following the *Swallow Rendering*